wolframroesler/back-up-nextcloud/local-to-remote.md

 $ cd ~/.ssh
 $ echo -e "mkdir .ssh \n chmod 700 .ssh \n put id_rsa.pub .ssh/authorized_keys \n chmod 600 .ssh/authorized_keys" | sftp u123456@u123456.your-storagebox.de
 ```

+Don't forget to enable SSH access (and WebDAV, while you're at it, which we'll use for recovery) in your Storage Box configuration (on the Hetzner Robot page).

 ## Set up the encrypted file system